duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/996_AMOD18_SemSeg.md

 Requires: A laptop with python2, ROS and Docker installed

 Requires: Bash shell command line
-<br><br>

-OUTCOME: Viewing segmented images from the Duckiebot camera on your laptop
+Results: Viewing segmented images from the Duckiebot camera on your laptop

 </div>

 ## Semantic Segmentation